 You can easily achieve this through companion planting, which can give you excellent results in your garden.
 From attracting beneficial insects to keeping pests away and providing physical support, certain plant combinations are proven to be valuable.

-You can even expect to see some increase in yield due to plants protecting each other from the different elements, something that gardening expert Greenhouse Sensation knows.
+You can even expect to see some increase in yield due to plants protecting each other from the different elements.

 What is Companion Planting?